 3:00 The SAMP Open Archives Initiative

 The SAMP Open Archives initiative was established in 2016 to create and maintain a collection of open access materials for the study of South Asia.
 This collaborative initiative aims to address the current scarcity of digital resources pertinent to South Asian studies and to make collections more widely accessible to North American scholars and researchers elsewhere in the world.
-Mary Rader, South Asia Librarian and Global Studies Coordinator at the University of Texas at Austin, and chair of the SAMP OAi Executive Board, will provide an update on the initiative.
+Mary Rader, Assistant Director of Research / South Asia Librarian at the University of Texas at Austin, and chair of the SAMP OAi Executive Board, will provide an update on the initiative.

 3:20 Questions and Comments